Emergency Dental Care in Minneapolis & Minnetonka, MN

 A dental abscess is a pocket of pus that forms in the tooth root from a bacterial infection.

-Facial cellulitis is a condition in which an infection from an abscess or plaque in the teeth causes pain and spreads throughout the face.
+Facial cellulitis is when an infection from an abscess or plaque in the teeth causes pain and spreads throughout the face.

 Impacted Wisdom Tooth